ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-network/index-ibmcloud-secure-perimeter-network.md

 4. Enter all other details as required.
 5. Click **Create Cluster**.

-Review [{{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-getting-started#getting-started) documentation about how to get access to your cluster after it has been deployed.
+To find out how to get access to your cluster after it has been deployed, see [{{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-getting-started#getting-started).

 ## Run initial config of your Secure Perimeter Vyatta
 {: #spn_initial_setup}

 1. Create a file that is named `config.json`.
-This file contains the basic parameters needed by `ibmcloud-secure-perimeter-network` to access the Vyatta.
+This file contains the basic parameters that are required by `ibmcloud-secure-perimeter-network` to access the Vyatta.

   ```
   {